-The youth justice transformation programme is a partnership between GMCA, the ten Greater Manchester local authorities, GMP and the wider criminal justice system.
+The Youth Justice Transformation Programme is a partnership between the Greater Manchester Combined Authority, the ten Greater Manchester local authorities, GMP and the wider criminal justice system.

 The vision for the programme is to improve the lives of young people, victims, and the community, through taking a 'child-first' and whole system approach to youth justice that reduces harm and reoffending through tackling offending behaviour at each point of the system.